Bonjour-ITWS/TableTime/README.md

     -Could potentially add local password authentication against data from JSON file and AJAX, as well as "fake" database modification (maybe Google's Firebase?)

     -Uses Bootstrap for CSS and Animations

-    -MOST RECENT UPDATE: SITE IS NOW PROPERLY FORMATTED ON DESKTOP AND MOBILE WITH SCROLLING/OVERFLOW DISABLED!!!
-CHECK-IN PAGE FINISHED.